YWCA GREATER CHARLESTON

 YWCA.GC Board Member

 A board member since 2022, former TV news producer Adrianne Grimes is the director of marketing and communications for the South Carolina Research Authority.
 She previously led external affairs and marketing communications for the South Carolina Telehealth Alliance and the Medical University of South Carolina (MUSC) Center for Telehealth.
-While at MUSC, she founded Telehealth Awareness Week, which was adopted by the American Telemedicine Association.

 Click to read more...